garrettgman/garrettgman.github.io/draft.md

 ## Why do Data Science?

 Data science complements other methods of scientific inquiry.
-To see the strengths of data science, let's compare it to experimental science, a more well known way to do science.
+To see the strengths of data science, let's compare it to experimental science, a well known way to do science.
 To summarize loosely, experimental scientists use the following method to learn about natural laws:

 1. *Formulate a hypothesis* about a natural law.